UMD-ENEE408I/SPRING2023_Team1/DCF_stuff/welcome.md

 This is the code that's causing me to age faster.
 The problem is that `results` is dynamic, and therefore changes depending on how many detections there are.
 I'm pretty sure I need to adjust the way detections are added and removed to `detect_arr`, that it, to actually remove tags that are no longer in frame / detected.

 *Update*
 It's finished!
 With a nudge from Levi, I managed to implement the tag storage as a ~~hash~~ dictionary (sorry, the Ruby programmer in me made an unexpected apperance).
-Regardless, here's how I managed it
+Here's how I managed it

 ```python
 corner_tags = [0,1,2,3]